NVIDIA/deepops/docs/slurm-perf-cluster.md

    ansible-playbook playbooks/slurm-validation.yml
    ```

-   If the test is successful you should expect to see output similar tobelow:
+   If the test is successful you should expect to see output similar to that below:

    ```
    #
    #                                                     out-of-place                       in-place